The Fredi Schiff Levin Lecture Series

 THURSDAY, JUNE 27 AT 6PM:

-Curator Dr. Barbara Wolanin discusses the exhibition The Radiance of Color: The Art of Sam Feinstein.
+Curator Dr. Barbara Wolanin discusses the exhibition The Radiance of Color: The Paintings of Sam Feinstein.

 Sam Feinstein (1915-2003), whose paintings are not well-known today, was an outstanding and remarkable colorist.
 He was inspired by six decades of summers experiencing the light and seascapes of Cape Cod and by his involvement with the art community especially during the crucial ten years he lived in Provincetown.
 This exhibition includes early sketches from the 1940s through his monumental masterpieces of the 1990s.